Yelling at kids is a hot button subject everywhere we turn, is okay, it is not, let’s find the facts.

 As a parenting coach with online parenting classes, I work with parents who are willing and ready to do work.
 It is not easy, but it is rewarding!

 I grew up with yellers and have tested it out many times.
-I have spent my whole career working with children and parents and have seen almost everything.
-I have felt anger MANY times.
+Having spent my whole career working with children and parents and have seen almost everything.
+Feeling anger is normal.
 As soon as I decided to give up yelling, what I unlocked in myself was strength, control, and composure.
 I work hard to stay engaged in moments of stress.
 The result in my life is priceless.
 Learning that my words can hurt or heal was a lifesaver.

-I would have yelled myself into isolation.
-I would have yelled myself out of a job.
-I would be stressed out, which causes more stress around me.
-I didn't want to live like that anymore.
+I would have yelled myself into isolation, yelled myself out of a job, be stressed out, which causes more stress around me.
+I didn’t want to live like that anymore.

 But yelling was a tool, and it is a tool.
 I was glad to give up.
 I was giving up yelling, which allowed me to open up and learn more about myself and the others around me.
 It allowed me to learn how to release anger and frustration in more healthy ways.
 Giving up yelling has given me my life back.